DataWorld892/Excel-Projects/Bike Sales/README.md

 Link Project video: https://www.youtube.com/watch?v=opJgMj1IUrc&list=PLUaB-1hjhk8H48Pj32z4GZgGWyylqv85f&index=10

-### Steps followed:
+### Steps followed

-1. Opened dataset with Excel and familiarized with data
+- Opened dataset with Excel and familiarized with data

-2. Cleaned and formatted data for visualization
+- Cleaned and formatted data for visualization

-3. Creating pivot tables to build dashboard visualizations
+- Creating pivot tables to build dashboard visualizations

-4. Creating a visualization to analyze income and bike purchases
+- Creating a visualization to analyze income and bike purchases

-5. Creating three pivot tables for bike purchase data
+- Creating three pivot tables for bike purchase data

-6. Create a dashboard to visualize bike purchases by age group
+- Create a dashboard to visualize bike purchases by age group

-7. Creating a clean dashboard with aligned elements
+- Creating a clean dashboard with aligned elements

-8. Create a dashboard with slicers to filter data by demographics
+- Create a dashboard with slicers to filter data by demographics

 ### Insights